PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Method

 We initialize the plan graph $\mathcal{H}_{p}=(\mathcal{V}_{p},\mathcal{E}_{p})$ using target hyperedges $\mathcal{R}$ and the hyperedges incident to the topic entities $\mathcal{T}$.
 These hyperedges also serve as the initial frontier for exploration.
 To guide the search direction, we employ a hyperedge scoring strategy.
-For each frontier hyperedge $e$, we first compute entity-level relevance scores for all entities $v \in e$ with respect to the question $q$, using a function on its description and the question:
+For each frontier hyperedge $e$, we first compute entity-level relevance scores for all entities $v \in e$ with respect to the question $q$: